-Research Integrity relates to the performance of research, across all disciplines, to the highest standards of professionalism and rigour, and to the accuracy and trustworthiness of the research record in publications and elsewhere.
+Research is a process of enquiry, leading to insight, publicly shared.
+Research Integrity relates to the performance of research, across all disciplines, to the highest standards of professionalism and rigour.
+It demands accuracy and honesty, in the maintenance of research records and in all outputs from the research process.
+It demands adherence to ethical standards in relationships with stakeholders, participants, and research subjects.

 Research Integrity is based on fundamental principles of good research practice.
-These principles guide researchers in the conduct of their research, as well as in their engagement with the practical, ethical and intellectual challenges inherent in research and in their dealings with research partners and the audience that receives their research reports.
-NUI Galway endorses the principles of good research practice as defined in both the European Code of
+These principles guide researchers in the conduct of their research, as well as in their engagement with the practical, ethical and intellectual challenges inherent in research and in their dealings with research participants and the communities of use of the research, including stakeholders.
+University of Galway endorses the principles of good research practice as defined in both the National Policy Statement on Ensuring Research Integrity in Ireland (2024) and European Code of Conduct for Research Integrity (2023).
+These principles (further defined in Appendix 1) are: